Sir-Nightmare/11_duplicates/README.md

 # 11_duplicates

 This script finds duplicate files in folder and deletes them automatically.
-You can also choose which files to delete manually.
+You can also choose manually which files to delete.

 You can run the script using following command: _python duplicates.py \<path_to_folder\> -d \<arg\>_